canxium/docs/src/whitepaper/introduction.md

 Canxium is an innovative blockchain platform that redefines traditional cryptocurrency models through a revolutionary approach centered on market-driven economics and sustainability.
 Designed to adapt to real-time market conditions, Canxium operates on a unique demand-based supply mechanism, setting it apart from typical blockchains that rely on fixed, inflationary, or deflationary coin supplies.
 By allowing the forces of supply and demand to dictate coin availability, Canxium introduces a dynamic and responsive economic system that aligns closely with actual market needs.

 Beyond its economic model, Canxium pioneers new standards in sustainable mining.
-With an innovative offline mining feature, Canxium offers a greener, more inclusive approach to cryptocurrency mining, reducing energy demands and expanding participation across diverse hardware.
+With its innovative Retained Proof-of-Work (RdPoW) mechanism, Canxium offers a greener, more inclusive approach to cryptocurrency mining by allowing miners to retain and submit proof of work at their discretion.
+This reduces energy demands and expands participation across diverse hardware.
 This commitment to sustainability and decentralization positions Canxium as a forward-thinking platform, paving the way for a blockchain ecosystem that is not only economically adaptive but also environmentally conscious.
 Canxium’s groundbreaking features make it a powerful tool for the future of digital assets, setting new benchmarks for flexibility, inclusivity, and sustainability in the blockchain space.

 This whitepaper provides an in-depth exploration of the Canxium project, covering its core principles, distinctive mechanisms, and practical applications.
 It begins with an analysis of the pressing challenges within the blockchain industry and outlines how Canxium’s approach addresses these issues.
 In the following sections, we delve into the various components of Canxium’s technology, tokenomics, and ecosystem.

-We will examine Canxium’s demand-driven supply mechanism, which mitigates the risks of inflation and deflation, as well as its innovative offline mining process that expands accessibility.
+We will examine Canxium’s demand-driven supply mechanism, which mitigates the risks of inflation and deflation, as well as its innovative Retained Proof-of-Work (RdPoW) process that expands accessibility.
 Additionally, we will discuss Canxium’s real-world applications and future roadmap.
 By the end of this whitepaper, readers will gain a comprehensive understanding of Canxium’s unique approach and its potential to drive the next wave of blockchain innovation.